Georgia Homeschooling

 115 Woodland Way Ste.
 120 Canton, Georgia 30114 Phone: 678-493-8584 The Home School University exists to assist families throughout the home education process.
 From helping them find the perfect curriculum for their child to offering courses in a classroom setting, HSU wants to be your one-stop shop for home-schooling.
 They carry a full line of educational products and curriculum choices and offer classes on a wide range of subjects.

-Brief History of Homeschooling Legislation in Georgia
+Getting Started: Homeschooling in Georgia

 Homeward Spirit Home Educators